- - Bylaws

 - Recommendation letter from employer or RCA Board member (not required, but helpful)

-These documents must be delivered via email or regular mail to RCA headquarters by Friday, September 29, 2017.
+These documents must be delivered via email or regular mail to RCA headquarters by 5 p.m.
+CT on Friday, August 31, 2018.

 Each candidate will be interviewed via phone by a member of the RCA Nomination and Board Development Committee (NBDC).
 You will be asked questions to confirm your qualifications, along with a review of your Personal Biography and Vision Statement.
 The NBDC member will ask questions about your past and current involvement in the RCA and your interest leading one of our committees.
 You will be asked to confirm your commitment to joining the Board, including time, meeting attendance and financial obligations to attend meetings and activities.

-Interviews take place over a three-week period after the application deadline.
+Interviews take place over a five-week period after the application deadline.

 Applicant Evaluation Criteria